coderbyheart/blog/_posts/2012-01-17-relations-in-linked-data.md

 author: Markus Tacker
 layout: post
 permalink: /relations-in-linked-data
-lang:
+lang: de
-  - en-us
 categories:
+  - development
+tags:
-  - Technik
+  - data
 ---
 *This is the translation of [this german blog entry][1].*